CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard Deployment Guide.md

 If some users were previously created in CCPD before the LDAP integration, make sure the username matches with the one in LDAP (uid) or AD (sAMAccountName, also called "User logon name").

-The api user needs to be created in LDAP/AD in order generate an authentication token to import Asset Report Format (ARF) results from CIS-CAT Assessor.
+The api user needs to be created in LDAP/AD in order to generate an authentication token to import Asset Report Format (ARF) results from CIS-CAT Assessor.

 Once LDAP/AD authentication is integrated to CCPD, the database authentication will be automatically disabled.